thecolourfoundation/rune/README.md

 Rune focuses on one problem:

-«Helping AI agents understand an existing codebase with persistent, inspectable context.»
+«Helping AI agents understand an existing codebase through persistent, inspectable context.»

 ---

-Current status
+Current Status

 Rune is early-stage software.

-Today, the scanner uses lightweight heuristic and regex-based extraction rather than a complete AST parser.
+The scanner currently uses lightweight, heuristic, and regex-based extraction rather than a complete AST parser.

-That keeps the system lightweight and fast, while preserving file, line, and evidence information.
+This keeps the system lightweight and fast while preserving file, line, and evidence information.

-It also means some unusual code patterns may not be detected yet.
+It also means some unusual code patterns may not yet be detected.

-For example:
+Examples include:

 - Components created without recognizable JSX patterns
 - Dynamically constructed routes
 - Complex re-export chains
 - Framework-specific patterns outside current support

-If Rune gets something wrong, please open an issue.
+If Rune produces an incorrect result, please open an issue.

-Real-world codebases are exactly how the extractor gets better.
+Real-world codebases are essential to improving the extractor.

 ---